AdguardTeam/KnowledgeBaseVPN/docs/general/set-up-adguard-vpn-on-your-router.md

     :::note

     The next steps may vary depending on your router.
 We have used the Keenetic router as an example.
-Note

     :::